Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A Scottish variety dating from the 19th century, Lass O’ Gowrie is a small to medium apple with red-striped skin.
 Its flesh is crisp and juicy, with a sharp flavour when first picked that mellows with time.
 It was once valued in Highland orchards for its hardiness.

-Mutsu (Crispin) – Four available on MM116
+Mutsu (Crispin) – Three available on MM116

-Norfolk Royal – Two available on MM106
+Norfolk Royal – One available on MM106

 An English variety from Norfolk, notable for its large, bright red fruit.
 The flesh is crisp and sweet, with a refreshing character.
 It stores well into winter, retaining its visual appeal.
 A handsome and flavourful apple, deserving of wider planting.